NoBlackBoxes/LastBlackBox/boxes/amplifiers/_resources/lessons/Op-Amps.md

 - (Negative) feedback
 - The *ideal* op amp

-## Connections
-- Negative feedback is everywhere...especially when we require stability.

-## Additional Materials

 ## Lesson

 - Use an OpAmp to make your DIY speaker louder!